 - cutting edge research facilities such as the 9.4 Tesla MRI scanner

 - all disciplines of psychology are represented in our master's programmes

-An Experience Day allows you to experience what it is like to be a Psychology student.
-You will attend a lecture and participate in a tutorial group.
-Throughout the day you will be accompanied by advanced Psychology students who will be happy to answer all your questions about studying and student life.
+What’s it like to be a Psychology student at Maastricht University?
+Find out during the FPN Virtual Experience Day!
+You’ll attend a lecture and participate in a tutorial group.
+You’ll be guided by advanced Psychology students who are happy to answer all your questions about studying and student life.

 Sign up for a Virtual Experience Day via the link to the right.

 Do you have a question about our study programmes or about student life in Maastricht?
 Our Ambassadors are happy to answer them.
 You can contact them on Instagram, where they post weekly about their experiences during their master's studies.
 You can also sign up for our info pack.
 You'll receive a brochure, we'll send you updates on our programmes and open days, life at UM and much more.

 On 8 June, Professor Fred Zijlstra will bid farewell to the Faculty of Psychology and Neuroscience and his Chair in Work and Organisational Psychology.
 In his farewell address, he will look back on the work that has fascinated him for so long.
 We met him in his office to get a preview of this retrospective.

 Elia Formisano, professor of Neural Signal Analysis at the Faculty of Psychology and Neuroscience recently published a paper in Nature Neuroscience in collaboration with Bruno Giordano at Université Aix-Marseille, France and Michele Esposito, Giancarlo Valente.
 The title of the paper is Intermediate acoustic-to-semantic representations link behavioural and neural responses to natural sounds.